 Practical Performance Learners will be assessed in 2 ‘one off performances’ with each performance marked out of 30 giving a Performance Grade out of 60.
 This equates to 50% of the overall grade.

-Portfolio Learners must demonstrate that they can apply the theoretical knowledge that underpins their performance by submitting a Portfolio to SQA that will be marked and a grade out of 60 will be given.
+Portfolio Learners must demonstrate that they can apply the theoretical knowledge that underpins their performance by submitting a Portfolio to SQA .
 This equates to 50% of the overall Grade.

 ENTRY REQUIREMENTS